Transport for Wales

 For a while, from 2008, six sets, in full Arriva Trains Wales livery, were 'temporarily' in use by First Great Western in the West of England, although officially part of the ATW fleet, and there have been loans to other companies from time to time.

-Arriva Trains Wales, following their takeover of the franchise, repainted all their Class 150 units in the standard Arriva branding (above) based on the Arriva group bus livery.
-More recently, overhauled units received the 'Welsh Government' colours (heading picture) based on the livery chosen for the loco-hauled express coaches.
-At the time of writing (2018) any new application of the red and grey TfW livery is awaited.
+Arriva Trains Wales, following their takeover of the franchise, repainted all their Class 150 units in the standard Arriva branding (above, picture by Tim Rogers) based on the Arriva group bus livery.
+Later, overhauled units received the 'Welsh Government' blue scheme based on the livery chosen for the loco-hauled express coaches.
+At the time of writing (2021) a number of Class 150s have seen application of the red and grey Transport for Wales livery.

 By the early 1980s no new diesel railcars for local services had been built for British Rail in 20 years, and replacement was becoming matter of urgency.
 From 1983 onwards a series of 4-wheeled vehicles was built (Class 142) but these supposedly cheap trains soon showed their inadequacy.
 Two prototype diesel-electric trains (class 210) based on the Mk 3 coach were built, but these were thought too expensive.
 BREL and Metro-Cammell were asked in early 1983 to build prototypes diesel-hydraulic trains suitable for both local and long-distance services, and BREL produced two Class 150 sets based on the Class 455 electric trains then in quantity production for suburban services south of London.
 Metro-Cammell's version, the Class 151, was delayed into service for various reasons, with the result that rather than the intended comparative testing, 50 two-car Class 150s were ordered, and 37 of these were ready to take over all workings based at Derby Etches Park depot on 20 January 1986.